samtron1412/docs/tech/it/soft-dev/pro/debugging.md

 problem is not related to something in your project, and also makes it much easier for your API vendor to investigate.

+## Reproduce the error

+## Divide and Conquer

+Make sure you understand each bug before you fix it.
+- If the bug just reappears in other places, you must rethink the program design and reorganize it.

 # Techniques

 # Anti-debugging